-This is a 3.5 year studentship based at the School of Computing, Jordanstown, Ulster University, in collaboration with Scotland’s Rural College (SRUC).
-It is envisaged that the student will spend 50% of their time with each of the collaborating bodies.
+This is a 3.5 year studentship based at the School of Computing, Jordanstown, Ulster University, in collaboration with the Scotland’s Rural College (SRUC).
 The project would suit a graduate with a Computer Science, Informatics and Bioinformatics background.

-This project would suit someone with an interest in bioinformatics, metagenomics, big data analytics and computational biology.
+This project would suit someone with an interest in big data analytics and bioinformatics.
 Applicants should have or expect to obtain a minimum of an upper second class honours degree (or equivalent) in a relevant computer science or informatics subject area.
 Excellent numeracy and communication skills (both verbal and written) are required.

 If the University receives a large number of applicants for the project, the following desirable criteria may be applied to shortlist applicants for interview.

 - Masters at 70%

 This project is funded by: Scotland's Rural College

 This 3.5 year of studentship will comprise tuition fees and a maintenance award of not less than £15,000 per annum.
 Applicants should hold ordinary UK/EU residence to be eligible for both fees and maintenance.
 Non-EU students would have to cover the difference between UK/EU tuition fees and the non-EU tuition fees.

 The Doctoral College at Ulster University